-We are Shaun & Fiona, a British couple of an age where the kids have moved on and soon we will be mortgage free.
-Having worked all our adult lives, mostly living apart and endured the ups and downs that brings, we feel it’s time to think about us.
-We are not yet able to retire, but we are looking towards taking retirement early, hopefully in the next 5-6 years.
+We are Shaun & Fiona, a British couple of an age where the kids have moved on and lucky enough to be mortgage free.
+Having worked all our adult lives in stressful jobs (my blood pressure was becoming an issue), mostly living apart and endured the ups and downs that brings, we feel it’s time to think about us.

-Meanwhile we will develop our bus, learn how to do much of the mechanical work ourselves in order to be able to self-help when in the middle of nowhere and to drive it to get the best from it.
-Along the way we will customise the bus, redesign the interior, decide what kit is worth carrying and of course have fun travelling.
+Our bus is still very much a work in progress and we will have to learn how to do more of the mechanical work ourselves in order to be able to self-help when in the middle of nowhere and to drive it to get the best from it.
+For example our current trip has highlighted a need to properly go over the brakes.
+Along the way we will continue to customise the bus, redesigning the interior where we see things not working for us and decide what kit is worth carrying, plus of course having fun travelling.
 We will also review the equipment and blog our travels as we go along.

 So you’re thinking about retiring, or maybe even taking a few years out while the kids are little, or perhaps you’re just dreaming of what might be, hopefully you’ll find this blog interesting.